-If you are uncertain where to begin, you may want to proceed by first checking the possibility of memory limitations.
-You can next check I/O limitations, followed by CPU limitations.
-It may be that your final investigations will lead you to conclude that the real source of the problem is human error, possibly misuse of the resources by one or more users.
+If you are uncertain where to begin, you can proceed by first checking the possibility of memory limitations.
+Next, you can check I/O limitations, followed by CPU limitations.
+It might be that your final investigations will lead you to conclude that the real source of the problem is human error, possibly misuse of the resources by one or more users.